HMS Vulture II (Treligga Aerodrome): Buildings

 Several buildings were constructed the most obvious being a 10 metre high brick control/observation tower in the middle of the area.
 Towards Backways Cove and located in what was the main ground target area there is a reinforced concrete marker shelter where the markers (naval personnel)scored and repaired/maintained the six gunnery targets located either side of the shelter.
 Accommodation for the Wrens was built on the Delabole side of Port Gaverne and early in its life HMS Vulture II was unique in being run entirely by Wrens.
 Later the base was run by Fleet Air Arm personnel, some living on the site and some commuting from St Merryn.
 Facilities eventually included a grass tennis court for the WRENS to use.
-The tennis posts were still extant into the early 1990's.
+The tennis posts were still extant into the early 1990s.

 Off-site were other associated buildings, at Treligga Downs near the building later renamed the Poldark Inn, a building was used for counting holes in drogue targets.
 These were dropped by towing aircraft and retrieved by the Wrens, who laid them out on long tables and counted the holes.
 A reward of five shillings (25p) was offered to any member of the public who found a missing target.
 There was a further dive screen shelter (block built) in afield near Trebarwith Village and targets were positioned in Port Isaac bay for air to sea attacks.
 Near the cliff at Dannon Chapel was a quadrant shelter (equipped with a quadrant) which was used to assess the accuracy of attacks on floating bombing targets.
-This shelter (useful for walkers on the coastal footpath) was demolished in the late 1990's when the National Trust decided it was an eyesore.
+This shelter (useful for walkers on the coastal footpath) was demolished in the late 1990s when the National Trust decided it was an eyesore.